 The School of History has strong engagement with the world outside universities.
 Many of our staff contribute regularly to television, radio and the print media, we count an MP and a member of the House of Lords among our academic body, and through our famous Mile End Group think tank we have strong links to the worlds of journalism and politics.

-German is taught in one of the leading language departments in the UK.
-Queen Mary was ranked in the top ten in the UK for Russian and Iberian Languages in the most recent Research Assessment Exercise (RAE 2008).
-This means that you will learn from people who are at the forefront of their field.
+German is taught in one of the leading language departments in the UK, this means that you will learn from people who are at the forefront of their field.

 You will also spend a year abroad in the third year of your degree.
 This gives you an exceptional opportunity to develop your language skills among native speakers.
 You have three main options for how to spend the year abroad: teaching English as a foreign language assistant; attending university abroad on an Erasmus exchange; or in the professional world, either on a work placement, with the School’s support, or independently, with the School’s approval.